JohnnyPP/flickr-uploadr/README.md

 * Q: Is this script feature complete and fully tested?
 * A: Nope.
 It's a work in progress.
 I've tested it as needed for my needs, but it's possible to build additional features by contributing to the script.

+* Q: This says it's designed for Synology devices, can I run it on a Raspberry Pi?
+* A: Absolutely, see comments at the top of 'uploadr.py' to get some help with running in crontab?

+* Q: Will it still work if I have subdirectories of 'FILES_DIR'?
+* A: Yes.
+You can create multiple subs under 'FILES_DIR' and multiple sets will be created.